DerPinguinito/Odin/rock-paper-scissors/README.md

 Rock Paper Scissors

 The objective of the task is to create a simple rock paper scissors game using javascript, by taking user input.
-The task is not focused on modifying the DOM in any way.
+It implements basic UI design and DOM manipulation.